ainagari/splitsim/README.md

 Aina Garí Soler, Matthieu Labeau and Chloé Clavel (2024).
 Impact of Word Splitting on the Semantic Content of Contextualized Word Representations.
 To appear in Transactions of the Association for Computational Linguistics (TACL).

+## Between-word experiments

 ### The SPLIT-SIM dataset

 The dataset is found in the `SPLIT-SIM/` directory, separated into four `.tsv` files, one for each type of word (monosemous/polysemous nouns/verbs).
 Files contain word pairs together with their wup similarity, their split-type according to different language models, and the frequency and tokenization of each word in a pair.
+### Obtaining representations, calculating similarities and correlations

+To facilitate replication, we share the code to:

+1. Extract contextyalized word representations from sentences
+2. Make similarity predictions with different pooling strategies
+3. Calculate correlations between cosine similarities and wup similarity

+But the obtained predictions and correlations are already included in `predictions/[MONOPOLY]_[POS]/` and `results/[MONOPOLY]_[POS]/` and can be analyzed directly with the Jupyter notebook `results_plots_SPLITSIM.ipynb`.

-### Obtaining contextualized word representations from sentences
+#### Obtaining contextualized word representations from sentences

 Contextualized word representations can be obtained using the script `extract_representations.py`.
 For example, to obtain BERT representations for monosemous nouns you can use the command: